atauenis/webone/README.md

 To start proxy on Linux or macOS, enter server's DNS name or IP in `DefaultHostName` field in __webone.conf__ and then run:

 ```
-$ sudo WebOne                  if run from installed deb/rpm package
+$ WebOne                  if run from installed deb/rpm package
 or
-$ sudo dotnet WebOne.dll       if run from binary archive
+$ dotnet WebOne.dll       if run from binary archive
 ```

-*Note: if the Port number is set greater than 1024 (e.g. 8080), `sudo` is not need on Linux.*
+*Note: if the Port number is set less than 1024 (e.g. 80), `sudo` is need on Linux/macOS.*

 On Windows simply run `WebOne.exe`.